kawmra/typist-json/README.md

 # typist-json

-A simple type-safe JSON validator.
+A simple runtime JSON type checker.

+# Features

 - **Simple**.
-No JSON Schema required
+No JSON Schema, No validation rules
 - **Type-safe**.
 Written in TypeScript
 - **Intuitive**.
 Familiar syntax like TypeScript interface